 The development of inflammation is also associated with risk factors such as dandruff, dry eyes, acne rosacea, or bacteria.
-This is a common eye disorder affecting all age groups.
+Blepharitis is a common eye disorder affecting all age groups.

-People with blepharitis have symptoms of redness; itchiness, and irritation of eyelids, which are uncomfortable and difficult to manage.
-In diagnosing this condition, ophthalmologists (a medical specialist who performs surgery for eye problems) as well as optometrists (a specialist in diagnosing and treating eye conditions) have specific and important roles to play.
+People with blepharitis have symptoms of redness, itchiness, and irritation of eyelids, which are uncomfortable and difficult to manage.
+In diagnosing this condition, ophthalmologists, who are medical specialists who performs surgery for eye problems, as well as optometrists, who are specialists in diagnosing and treating eye conditions, have specific and important roles to play.

 The two different approaches for diagnosing blepharitis are physical examination and comprehensive eye examination.

-This is done by close monitoring of the eyelids and eyelashes by the optometrist or the ophthalmologist.
-The optometrist evaluates the eye using a slit-lamp microscope or specialized tools such as a magnifying tool.
-This tool checks for inflammation in the eye and the existence of bacteria/fungi/viruses.
-He also tests the pressure in the eyes (tonometry).
-If signs of infection are found during close monitoring, the ophthalmologist wipes the eye and collects any fluid oozing from the eyes as sample.
+A physical examination is done by close monitoring of the eyelids and eyelashes by the optometrist or the ophthalmologist.
+The optometrist evaluates the eye using a slit-lamp microscope or specialized instruments such as a magnifying tool.
+This tool checks for inflammation in the eye and the presence of bacteria/fungi/viruses.

+During the physical exam, the treating clinician will also test the pressure in the eyes, which is an examination known as tonometry.
+If signs of infection are found during this examination, the ophthalmologist wipes the eye and collects any fluid oozing from the eyes as a sample.
 This sample is tested under a microscope.

-This test helps in detection of blepharitis, which can be performed on the outer surface of the eyeball and eyelids.
+A comprehensive eye examination test helps in the detection of blepharitis, which can be performed on the outer surface of the eyeball and eyelids.
 This process includes:

-- Routine cleaning of eyelids once or twice a day and keep it without crust.
+- Routine cleaning of eyelids once or twice a day and keep it without the crust.